Shiranuit/acceleration_structure_demo/README.md

 - Zoom using the scroll wheel or the up and down arrows
 - Press B to switch activate / deactivate the usage of acceleration structure

+## Note

+If the demo is not starting and crashes with a memory error, you may want to reduce the total number of rectangles in the code

 ![image](https://user-images.githubusercontent.com/19224148/167047059-6656bd0a-71c3-4381-9d49-5b2958868e16.png)